-Field Description #DREREFERENCE A unique reference string to identify the rule. #DRETITLE A title to identify the rule. #DREFIELD QMSTYPE="N" The type of rule.
-Each rule type has a different value of N. See "Values of QMSTYPE" on the next page. #DREENDDOC The end of the rule document.
+Field Description #DREREFERENCE A unique reference string to identify the rule. #DRETITLE A title to identify the rule. #DREFIELD The type of rule.
+Each rule type has a different value of N. See "Value" QMSTYPE="N" QMSTYPE" on the next page. #DREENDDOC The end of the rule document.
 Add this field after all the rule fields.